What is DC Public Schools’ Mandatory Drug and Alcohol Testing program?

 Once you are selected for hire:

-School based staff - Within 4-6 business days of your information being received by MDAT, you will receive an email from [email protected] containing a link for you to schedule and complete your drug screening test.
+School based staff – The “You Have Been Selected for Hire at DCPS!” email that you received when selected for hire will contain a link for you to complete the initial steps to schedule your drug test.
+Within 2-4 business days of submitting the requested information, you will receive an email from [email protected] containing a link for you to schedule and complete your drug screening test.
 Once your test is complete, the MDAT team will receive your drug testing results and provide them to the Staffing team.

-Central Office based school staff, & After-School staff - Candidates should submit their personal information to MDAT to start the drug testing process by completing the MDAT Microsoft Form which is included in the body of the “FYI -- Your DCPS Application: Next Steps” email that they received when selected for hire.
-Within 4-6 business days of your information being received by MDAT, you will receive an email from [email protected] with a link to schedule your appointment.
+Central Office based school staff & After-School staff – Candidates should submit their personal information to MDAT to start the drug testing process by completing the MDAT Drug Testing link which is included in the body of the “FYI -- Your DCPS Application: Next Steps” email that they received when selected for hire.
+Within 2-4 business days of submitting the requested information, you will receive an email from [email protected] containing a link to schedule your appointment.
 You must sign up for drug testing within fifteen (15) days of receiving the email containing the link to schedule your appointment.
 Once your test is complete, MDAT will receive your drug test results and update the Staffing team accordingly.

 Failure to complete drug testing will result in automatic cancellation of your hire request.